ismemun2019/ismemun2019.github.io/ECOSOC.md

 The Economic and Social Council (ECOSOC) is the United Nation’s central platform for reflection, debate, and innovative thinking on sustainable development.

-Roy Marcus Cohn said, “I don’t want to know what the law is, I want to know who the judge is.”
-Cohn realized the value of the position of the judge and how vital it is to the functioning of the law.
-Similarly, a Secretary General and an Executive Board (EB) is essential for the smooth functioning of the committees in a MUN.
-The Executive Board of each committee in ISME MUN 2019 consists of a Chairperson, Vice Chairperson, and a Moderator, to ensure that the committee is guided efficiently.

 #### Country Matrix